br0kenpixel/fedora-qemu-gpu-passthrough/README.md

 The first device (`10de:2757`) is the actual GPU, while the second one (`10de:22bb`) is it's sound card.
 The hexadecimal numbers inside the square brackets (`[`/`]`) indicate the PCIe ID of the device.
 You'll need these for later.

 #### Script alternative
-You can also just use `lspci -vv` instead of the script.
+You can also just use `lspci -vvnn` instead of the script.
 But the output is extremely verbose.

 Example output:
 ```
 ...
-01:00.0 VGA compatible controller: NVIDIA Corporation GN21-X11 [GeForce RTX 4090 Laptop GPU] (rev a1) (prog-if
-00 [VGA controller])
+01:00.0 VGA compatible controller [0300]: NVIDIA Corporation GN21-X11 [GeForce RTX 4090 Laptop GPU] [10de:2757] (rev a1) (prog-if 00 [VGA controller])
-       Subsystem: Lenovo Device 3c74
+       Subsystem: Lenovo Device [17aa:3c74]
        Physical Slot: 0
        Control: I/O+ Mem+ BusMaster+ SpecCycle- MemWINV- VGASnoop- ParErr- Stepping- SERR- FastB2B- DisINTx+
        Status: Cap+ 66MHz- UDF- FastB2B- ParErr- DEVSEL=fast >TAbort- <TAbort- <MAbort- >SERR- <PERR- INTx-